 \begin{remark} A small $\delta_{\rm{ne}}$ typically makes the ALM to converge slowly whereas a large $\delta_{\rm{ne}}$ makes the factorization size $p$ to grow rapidly.
-Therefore, the value of the parameter $\delta_{\rm{ne}}$ is chosen to balance these two aspects. \end{remark}
+Therefore, the value of the parameter $\delta_{\rm{ne}}$ should be chosen to balance these two aspects. \end{remark}

-\begin{remark} The above strategy of adjusting the factorization size is adapted from \cite{wang2021decomposition} with two adjustments: (1) we rely on a different procedure for estimating ranks; (2) we introduce the parameter $\delta_{\rm{ne}}$ to control the increment of the factorization size at every step. \end{remark}
+\begin{remark} The above strategy for adjusting the factorization size is adapted from \cite{wang2023decomposition} with two distinctions: (1) we rely on a different procedure to estimate ranks; (2) we introduce the parameter $\delta_{\rm{ne}}$ to control the maximum increment of the factorization size at each step. \end{remark}